A Market Product Grid: What Is It, And Why Do You Need One?

 1. Market Penetration:

 Market penetration’s usually marketing penetration that’s the first step for strategic leaders.
 Companies start here because it’s obvious: it’s about gaining market share.
 The company doesn’t have to explore unexplored products or markets with this approach.
-Therefore, the risk is lower because essentially the organization’s scope doesn’t change.”

 2. Product Development

-Some companies can’t expand their market share because of increased competition, economics, or laws.
-A company might decide to develop new products as a way to reach a market it already has.
 But that’s a riskier strategy.
 When you diversify into new products without moving into new markets, you minimize the risk of your company’s core technology because you’re not creating entirely new products.
 Additionally, people and tools may need to be hired to create a new product, so this strategy is more costly.

 3. Market Development